dkzanz1/The-Aldgate-Project/README.md

+Project created using github generated codespace
+Its a react project using the following intended Tech:-

+1/M.E.R.N Stack Mongo,Express,React,Node.
+Dependancies
+"react": "^18.2.0",
+"lorem-ipsum": "^2.0.8",currently install but not used.
+"name": "codespaces-react",
+Babel
+JSX

 # GitHub Codespaces ♥️ React

 Welcome to your shiny new Codespace running React!
 We've got everything fired up and running for you to explore React.